sakshi4719/soybean-samples-analysis-cnn/README.md

-# CNN Model for Soybean Yield Prediction - README
+# CNN Model for Soybean Yield Prediction

 ### Overview
 This project uses a Convolutional Neural Network (CNN) to predict soybean yield based on soil data features.
 The goal is to predict the soybean yield using these features, providing valuable insights for agricultural decision-making.